Switch Views: Lightbox | List

 Henry Art Gallery, University of Washington, Henry Gallery Purchase Fund

-Keywords: Portrait (female); California artist; Northwest artist: Oregon
+Keywords: Portrait (female); Human figure; California artist; Northwest artist: Oregon

 Richard Diebenkorn’s drawings during the 1960s suggest both the loneliness and erotic potential of the anonymous female figure.
 He avidly sketched and painted these lone figures alternating between melancholic reflection and direct confrontation.
 Diebenkorn’s primary model was his wife, Phyllis, casually dressed posing in a nondescript domestic setting.
 Images suggest the post-WWII-era lifestyle’s conveniences and prosperity, however they predate feminism as a social movement in the United States.
 Diebenkorn reflects middle-class housewives who spent days at home alone.
 In this Untitled charcoal drawing a quiet strength and ambivalent charge radiate from his model, and the austere setting leaves the viewer wondering about her circumstances.